axonivy-market/adobe-esign-connector/adobe-esign-connector-product/README.md

 :exclamation: The demo will work only after correct setup of the connector
  ![demo1](images/demo1.png)

- 1. Choose and upload a PDF file
+ 1. Choose and upload one or more PDF files
  2. Fill email of 1 or 2 signers
  3. Create Agreement for 1 or 2 signers
  4. Sign as signer 1 or 2
  5. A modal dialog with Adobe signing page is opened.
 Create a signature in the document.
+If multiple documents were sent to signing then all of them are displayed here and can be signed in one step.
  ![demo1](images/demo2.png)

  6. Confirm the signature with **Click to Sign**

  ![demo1](images/demo3.png)

- 7. The signed document can be downloaded
+ 7. The signed documents can be downloaded separatelly or as a combined document

  ![demo1](images/demo4.png)